What is a Rent Repayment Order?

 Detailed information to ensure success and the maximum rent awarded

-The Housing Act 2016 entitles an Applicant to apply for a Rent Repayment Order Application if one of the following breaches has occurred:
+The Housing and planning Act 2016 entitles an Applicant to apply for a Rent Repayment Order Application if one of the following breaches has occurred:

 - Criminal Law Act 1977 Section 6(1) – using violence to secure entry

 - Protection from Eviction Act 1977 Section 1(2), (3) or (3A) – eviction or harassment of occupiers

 - Housing Act 2004 Section 30(1) - failure to comply with improvement notice

 - Housing Act 2004 Section 32(1) - failure to comply with prohibition order etc

 - Housing Act 2004 Section 72(1) - control or management of unlicensed HMO